adamsmd/emacs-preload/Usage.md

 - `emacsclient --quiet --socket-name <name> --create-frame <args ...>`

+**Note:** Optional argument (a.k.a. flags) passed to `emacs-preload` must occur *before* the subcommand.
+Anything afterwards is passed to the subcommand unchanged.
+This is so that arguments to commands like `emacs- preload run` are not intercepted.

-For more details visit the project home page at
+For more details about this program visit the project home page at
 <https://bitbucket.org/adamsmd/emacs-preload>

 ## Configuration

-TODO: flags must be before sub-command

-TODO: Environment variables (help subcommand?)

-TODO: Booleans.
-True values are 'y', 'yes', 't', 'true', 'on', and '1'; false values are 'n', 'no', 'f', 'false', 'off', and '0'
+Any of the following optional arguments can also be configured by setting an environment variable.
+For example, both the `--start-delay` option and the `EMACS_PRELOAD_START_DELAY` environment variable set the `START_DELAY` to be used.
+When both are set, optional arguments override environment variables.

+For environment variables, `y`, `yes`, `t`, `true`, `on`, and `1` are interpreted as true, and `n`, `no`, `f`, `false`, `off`, and `0` are interpreted as false.
+These are all case insensitive.

 optional arguments: |
 ----|----